Beloved Heard County citizen, and Mrs. Doris Esther Carter Stutts, age 88 of Franklin, Georgia passed away at her home on February 25, 2014.

-Funeral services for Mrs. Stutts will be conducted on Saturday, March 1, 2014, at 2:00 p.m. at the Franklin First Baptist Church with the Reverends Scott Hannah, Neil Awbrey, Brett Mathews, and Lynn Janney officiating.
+Funeral services for Mrs. Stutts were conducted on Saturday, March 1, 2014, at 2:00 p.m. at the Franklin First Baptist Church with the Reverends Scott Hannah, Neil Awbrey, Brett Mathews, and Lynn Janney officiating.

 Mrs. Stutts was born in Bickley, Georgia on November 26, 1925, the middle daughter of the late Joshua Oliver Carter and Mary Gussie Smith Carter.